LeeGM-o/MultiOmicsAnalysis-BreastCancer/README.md

 ### 2) Cluster Analysis
 ![cluster_anaylsis](https://github.com/user-attachments/assets/3f5ac25b-7c0b-4195-9e08-54fa75e7518a)
 * To create new clusters using information from factors 3, 6, and 13, which were significantly associated with survival, we used the gap statistic and silhouette score to select the optimal k before performing cluster analysis.
 We selected k=3, which yielded the highest gap statistic, and k=3 also showed a high silhouette score.
-* The three clusters were designated as MOG (Multi Omics Group) 1, 2, and 3.
+* The three clusters were designated as **MOG (Multi Omics Group) 1, 2, and 3**.
 Dimension reduction was performed using umap to visualize the clusters in two dimensions and confirm their patterns.
 * First, the existing PAM50 subtypes showed unclear clustering patterns, while the groups divided into MOG1, 2, and 3 formed distinct clusters to some extent.
 The classification into MOG1 and MOG2 was particularly clear.
 * The bar graph confirmed that PAM50 subtypes were distributed across MOG1, MOG2, and MOG3.
 However, the Basal subtype had the highest proportion in MOG2, while the Luminal A subtype constituted the majority in MOG1.